Partially capped frames: what to do?

 Nancy,

-1. For how to wrap and freeze frames see: http://www.honeybeesuite.com/monday-morning-myth-freezing-wont-kill-wax-moths/
+1. For how to wrap and freeze frames see: https://www.honeybeesuite.com/monday-morning-myth-freezing-wont-kill-wax-moths/

 2. Spring feeding.
 Never give liquid feed to winter bees.
-See: http://www.honeybeesuite.com/physics-for-beekeepers-heat-transfer-in-sugar-syrup/
+See: https://www.honeybeesuite.com/physics-for-beekeepers-heat-transfer-in-sugar-syrup/

-3. Dehumidifier is correct—it seems everyone noticed but me!
+3. Dehumidifier is correctit seems everyone noticed but me!
 Thanks.

 Rusty